omidbachari/rack-work/rack.md

 ```
 While this error is not completely informative, we know what it's trying to do.
 The server is attempting to parse an HTTP response.
 It's specifically looking for an array containing HTML.

 Let's cure that error.
-We're still being hacky, but we can have #call return the data that the server expects (a properly structured HTTP response), by doing the following:
+We're still being hacky, but we can have #call return the data that the server expects (a properly structured HTTP response; aka, a **triplet**), by doing the following:

 ```
 require 'rack'